flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => 3
 ```

-In this section, we'll go over the rules which govern evaluation.
+In this section, I'll go over the rules which govern evaluation.
 Once
 you understand these rules, you'll finally be ready for macros!
-Yay!
+Huzzah!

 ### These Things Evaluate to Themselves